-24. The budget includes an increase of 3% (1.5% annually) for Posts and Operational Costs of the Secretariat, in order to cover the projected costs in 2022-2023 as per the ICSC salary scales annual step increments.
+- 24. The budget includes an increase of 3% (1.5% annually) for Posts and Operational Costs of the Secretariat, in order to cover the projected costs in 2022-2023 as per the ICSC salary scales annual step increments.
 Usually, it is recommended that the annual increase is at the level of 2-3% to buffer the impact of inflation and exchange rate fluctuations, in line with the UN methodology.
 However, in the views of the Secretariat an increase of 3% for Posts and Operational Costs of the Secretariat is sufficient, considering the projected actual staff costs for the biennium 2020-2021.
-The proposed increase is a bare minimum to cover the projected costs in 2022-2023, and therefore a footnote is added to the budget explaining that should there be any cost overruns, this will be covered with the Working Capital Reserve in line with the recommendation and guidance by the UNEP HQs3.

-25. In addition, the Secretariat would like to bring to the attention of the MAP Focal Points that there is an urgent need to further strengthen the MED POL team in the Secretariat by financing an additional Programme Assistant, in view of the heavy workload of MED POL which experienced a substantive decrease in its positions since 2014.
+The proposed increase is a bare minimum to cover the projected costs in 2022-2023, and therefore a footnote is added to the budget explaining that should there be any cost overruns, this will be covered with the Working Capital Reserve in line with the recommendation and guidance by the UNEP HQs. - 25.
+In addition, the Secretariat would like to bring to the attention of the MAP Focal Points that there is an urgent need to further strengthen the MED POL team in the Secretariat by financing an additional Programme Assistant, in view of the heavy workload of MED POL which experienced a substantive decrease in its positions since 2014.
 The creation of the post was approved at the COP21 in the staffing table, however, unfortunately it remained unfunded in 2020-2021 biennium.
 Furthermore, the current staffing of MED POL does not allow for any of its Programme Officers to provide substantive supervision and undertake the necessary managerial responsibilities to the MED POL team, which has led to the transmission of this additional responsibility on the two positions of the MAP senior management.
 Therefore, a senior position to lead MED POL team is also needed.
-To this aim, the budget includes a new position at P.5 level budgeted for 2023 while the current P.4 position is budgeted only for 2022, as well as the costs for 1.5 years for a G4 post that would support MED POL and the Secretariat.

-26. As part of the governance mechanism for the implementation of the Action Plan entitled "The Mediterranean: a model sea by 2030" the French Government has offered to second a technical expert at the UNEP/MAP Coordinating Unit in order to support the coordination of the Action Plan implementation ensuring synergies with the UNEP/MAP-Barcelona Convention, as well as with the work of other regional instruments and initiatives, while also providing additional expertise on marine litter and plastic pollution in the Secretariat.
-As per the relevant UN administrative instruction for the Non-Reimbursable Loans, an administrative fee of 14 percent of the value of the services must be additionally paid by the donor to the credit of the United Nations overhead account.
-It is proposed to charge this administrative cost, calculated at approximately EUR 60,000, to the MTF, under the CU Other Office Costs, pending clarifications and clearance by UNEP HQs.
+In particular, the abolishment in 2016 of the senior position at MED POL, which had traditionally been filled by a marine scientist, had left a gap that was difficult to fill completely with existing technical posts in the Secretariat.
+The rationale for creating such position is that seniority combining technical and management expertise would strengthen the scientific and technical capacity of the entire Secretariat to deliver on mandates, especially considering the very important mandate relating to monitoring and assessment of the MAP-Barcelona Convention system.
+Creating the post would allow the Coordinator and the Deputy Coordinator to focus on policy and on the overall management of the entire system.
+The Secretariat would have preferred to create a new P-5 level position, maintaining the current P4 MED POL position funded by the Mediterranean Trust Fund resources; however, in order to limit costs, it is proposed that the funds allocated to the P-4 post are used to fund a P-5 post in 2023.
+To this aim, the budget includes a new position at P.5 level budgeted for 2023 while the current P.4 position is budgeted only for 2022, as well as the costs for 1.5 years for a G4 post that would support MED POL and the Secretariat. - 26.
+As part of the governance mechanism for the implementation of the Action Plan entitled "The Mediterranean: a model sea by 2030" the French Government has offered to second a technical expert at the UNEP/MAP Coordinating Unit in order to support the coordination of the Action Plan implementation ensuring synergies with the UNEP/MAP-Barcelona Convention, as well as with the work of other regional instruments and initiatives, while also providing additional expertise on marine litter and plastic pollution in the Secretariat.
+As per the relevant UN administrative